President Trump’s recent immigration restrictions; a blow to the U.S. and global pandemic response

 There are a lot of moving pieces when it comes to running an e-commerce business.
 Websites and social media pages are apparently not enough.

-According to Eman, “you have to find a way to be everywhere your customer is…for starters, Shopify will be your saviour in most things e-commerce, if not all.”
+According to Bachani, “you have to find a way to be everywhere your customer is…for starters, Shopify will be your saviour in most things e-commerce, if not all.”

 “Of course things don’t go as planned all the time, but it’s the constant battle in our minds of wanting more, wanting it a certain way, and then just attachment to certain ideas,” she said.

-Eman has already reached a major milestone in her entrepreneurial journey.
+Bachani has already reached a major milestone in her entrepreneurial journey.
 Last year, she was selected as a delegate to represent Canada at the G20 Youth Entrepreneurs Alliance in Argentina.
-In terms of future growth, Eman plans to expand her business organically.
+In terms of future growth, Bachani plans to expand her business organically.

 “Over time, we’ve seen small things make a big difference, so we’re 100% receptive to trying different things even if they don’t always make sense,” she added.